DonnyCraft1/PIDArduino/CONTRIBUTING.md

 * Spelling / grammar fixes
 * Typo correction, white space and formatting changes
 * Comment clean up

+---

+Critical bugs can be merged direclty into the master branch as a *hotfix*.
+But remember to also merge it to the develop branch before deleting the *hotfix* branch.

 # Commit message conventions